broadinstitute/beehive/README.md

 4. Run `npm install` to download dependencies and `npm run dev` to spin up the development server

 You'll probably want a local instance of Sherlock running -- `make local-up` from inside Sherlock's repo will get you set up.
+If you're set up with Thelma, `thelma state export` will give your local Sherlock instance some familiar-looking data.

-If you're using Visual Studio Code, Tailwind has a [small plugin](https://tailwindcss.com/docs/editor-setup#intelli-sense-for-vs-code) that provides really good autocomplete.
+### If you're using Visual Studio Code

+[The Tailwind plugin](vscode:extension/bradlc.vscode-tailwindcss) adds very helpful autocomplete for Tailwind's class names. **This plugin is strongly recommended.**

+[The Prettier plugin](vscode:extension/esbenp.prettier-vscode) aligns the editor and pre-commit formatting behaviors. **This plugin is strongly recommended.**

+PostCSS also has a plugin but it isn't recommended here as it unnecessarily relaxes a bunch of CSS syntax rules and ends up causing build-time syntax errors.
+Instead, we just ignore unknown directives in non-Tailwind CSS linting--so far that's caused far fewer errors.

 ## Stack